uktrade/data-workspace-frontend/README.md

 <!-- --8<-- [start:runningsuperset] -->
 ## Running superset locally

-There is a separate compose file to run superset as it's not necessary to run it locally all the time.

 To get started you will need to create an env file

 ```bash
 cp .envs/superset-sample.env .envs/superset.dev.env
 ```

-Update the new file with your dit email address (must match your SSO email).
+Update the new file with your DIT email address (must match your SSO email, or mock SSO credentials).

-Then run docker-compose using both the dev and dev superset compose files
+Then run docker-compose using the superset profile.

 ```bash
 docker-compose --profile superset up